 If you are just starting to put together a collection of markers, I’d definitely recommend you buy at least one of the six packs.
 They just may become the best art markers in your newly started collection.

-You get just what you’d expect from a premium artist marker in the Prismacolor Premier.
+You get just what you’d expect from a premium artist marker, in the Prismacolor Premier.
 Rich colors that lay smooth lines.
 Premiers achieve smooth blends between gradients especially when used with a blending marker.
 Prismacolor also uses an ink blending that is especially resistant to fading.

 Prismacolor Premier offers two options in tips, a chisel with either a brush or fine tip.
-When considering this as an option, know that nibs are not replaceable so so you buy is what you get.
+When considering this as an option, know that nibs are not replaceable so what you buy is what you get.
 I will also note you cannot refill this marker either.
 You will find a wide and vibrant color palette for the Prismacolor Premier.

 Providing artists with a very quality ink and vibrant colors that contrast really well on paper is what stands out about this pick on our list.
 If you don’t need the ability to replace nibs or refill ink and are looking to try something new, these are worth it at their moderate price.